 The Zanotti Lab is an interconnected network of scholars who work across the Américas and in transnational borderlands.
 We share common frameworks for collaboratively partnering with communities and offering critical perspectives to global challenges.
 Students in this lab work across place-based and digital interfaces, drawing upon feminist philosophies and feminist political ecology, postcolonial scholarship, critical ethnography, science and technology studies, and justice work to amplify storytelling from spaces which customarily are not represented in dominant discourses.
 We use emerging and standard digital and media-based technologies to enhance and accentuate data collection, management, visualization, and dissmination.
-We have a strong pulse of engaged and applied components to our projects.
+We have a strong pulse of engaged and decolonizing threads within and across our projects.
 Check out all the fabulous projects below!

 Sarah Huang is currently pursuing her Master’s degree in Cultural Anthropology.
 Her undergraduate research was on the ways in which the proposed Pebble Mine is a case in which the protection of cultural subsistence systems tend to be protected when threatened by environmental harms from resource development.

 Her current research interests stem from her interest in human to food relationships, focusing on the topic of food identity post-migration from hometowns.
 She would like to focus on the migration of Alaska Natives from rural parts of Alaska to the urban center of Anchorage, Alaska.
 She am interested in learning about the ways in which indigenous people define identity through food and whether or not this identity has changed after leaving their hometowns.
 She plans on examining the ways that people develop a relationship with food and how they define food identity.
 She wants to explore the different mediums that food identity can be defined, such as through a physical object, artistic medium, or an action like cooking.
 She is also interested in the creation of different cultural identities through the local sustainable agriculture movement that occurs in Anchorage, Alaska and surrounding towns.